1. Introduction

 7. Known Failure Modes

-7.1 False Positives — Human Text Incorrectly Scored High
+7.1 False Positives — Human Text Incorrectly Flagged

-- Heavily edited text — multiple rounds of editing flatten stylistic variation and can raise rhythm and vocabulary scores above the baseline of the original draft.
+- Heavily edited text — multiple rounds of editing flatten stylistic variation and raise the rhythm and vocabulary signal density above the baseline of the original draft.

 - Canonical and historical texts — older formal registers occasionally match detector patterns by coincidence.
 Documented instances: False Positive Hall of Fame.

-- Short samples (<100 words) — a single triggered pattern can dominate the score disproportionately.
-FRAGILE_ISOLATED_PATTERNS dampening partially mitigates this, but short-sample scores should be treated as preliminary.
+- Short samples (<100 words) — a single triggered pattern can dominate the profile disproportionately.
+Density-based detectors lack the sample to fire confidently.
+Short-sample findings should be treated as preliminary.

-7.2 False Negatives — AI Text Incorrectly Scored Low
+7.2 False Negatives — AI Text Not Flagged

-- Selectively edited AI drafts — targeted editing of the specific patterns tracked here produces lower scores without changing underlying authorship.
+- Selectively edited AI drafts — targeted editing of the specific patterns tracked here suppresses flags without changing underlying authorship.

 - Style-transfer prompting — models prompted to write in a specific human voice suppress many surface patterns this method detects.

-- Hybrid authorship — human-outlined, AI-drafted text (or vice versa) may not trigger enough patterns to reach a meaningful score threshold.
+- Hybrid authorship — human-outlined, AI-drafted text (or vice versa) may not trigger enough patterns to surface a meaningful profile.

 7.3 Genre-Specific Unreliability